 In this blog, we’ve explained the rules, considerations, and potential benefits of mixing students and non-students in the same housing and some alternative accommodation options for non-students.
 Read on to find out more!

 Student accommodation in the UK generally refers to housing specifically designed for full-time students.
-These accommodations are often located near universities and cater to students attending higher education institutions.
+These accommodations are often located near universities or in popular student areas and feature facilities designed with student needs in mind.

 However, the rules surrounding who can live in these spaces can vary depending on the type of accommodation, the landlord, and the specific circumstances.